 17. All sales are final with — no refunds — per the Dollar Tree Return Policy.

-Even if you buy something off DollarTree.com and it arrives damaged, or your order is incomplete, Dollar Tree won’t refund your money — they’ll replace the items.
+Even if you buy something off DollarTree.com and it arrives damaged, or your order is incomplete, Dollar Tree won’t refund your money — they’ll replace the items or give you store credit.
 For more help, you can also call their 24/7 Customer Order Support Center at (877) 530-8733.